top of page

 “It’s Oswalind.”

 Elric bit his lip and glared.
-“First off, I’m in charge, an’ ‘at means ya don’ get to correct everwhat I say, got it?
+“First off, if yer gonna foller me, don’ correct everwhat I say, got it?
 Second, I don’ cotton to names longer’n ‘bout five letters…Ozzie.”

 Ozzie nodded.

-“So here’s the plan: I’m fixin’ to cross the river, an’ there looks t’be a place fer that ‘bout fi’ty yards up yonder.
+“So, here’s the plan: I’m fixin’ to cross the river, an’ there looks t’be a place fer that ‘bout fi’ty yards up yonder.
 I’m hopin’ to scoot ‘cross it ‘fore they do.
-It ain’t no use in getting’ bushwhacked, so we need to skee-daddle.”
+It ain’t no use in gettin’ bushwhacked by them fireballs, so we need to skee-daddle.”

 Perian raised his hand slightly, as if he needed permission to speak.
 “Might I inquire as to where you are from?”